Glazed Maple Carrots

 No ratings yet

-Brown sugar, butter and maple syrup give this carrot side dish a sweet and satisfying flavor.
-Roasted in the oven, they're a perfect side dish for Thanksgiving or anytime you want a boost of sweet carrot goodness.
+Butter, brown sugar and maple syrup give these Glazed Maple Carrots a sweet finish.
+Roasted in the oven, they're a perfect side dish for Thanksgiving and holiday meals or anytime you want a boost of sweet carrot goodness.

 Prep Time: 10 minutes